 Identify and prioritise the key capabilities that will enable the organisation to accelerate its analytics capabilities in a way that will deliver benefits quickly.

 5. People, Processes & Technology Need To Work Together

 The last part in developing the data roadmap should focus on team structure and processes, as people, processes and technology should all work together.
 It will be of primary importance to ensure that any technical solution proposed has process frameworks built around it that the team are comfortable with and that are both efficient and robust.
 Taking into consideration team skills mix, data governance frameworks and processes, proposing a delivery model that will best fit the company.
 Processes that drive user adoption are often over-looked yet critical in deriving value from data & analytics.
 Defining an approach for innovation should also be an output.

 Creating an effective data and analytics roadmap for an organisation should assesses the current state of your data & analytics capabilities, define where you want to be going forward and create a plan for how to get there and how this can evolve on an ongoing basis.
 Even if you have data and analytics teams inhouse it's often worth engaging a data and analytics specialist partner to review what's been done and ensure strategic alignment of plans and roadmaps.
 This also brings a fresh perspective and experience from other client engagements.
 Outputs should include a detailed report of the Data Roadmap along with architecture and technical documentation as well as a high level scope and cost estimates to deliver priority projects.

-As data and analytics specialists, Inside Info has been designing, building and maintaining agile data, analytics and business intelligence solutions for medium to large enterprises for over 16 years, having delivered over 500 projects, specialising in the Microsoft and Qlik platforms.
+As data and analytics specialists, Inside Info has been designing, building and maintaining agile data, analytics and business intelligence solutions for medium to large enterprises for over 16 years, having delivered over 500 projects, specialising in the Qlik platform.
 If you’d like to learn more about our approach and framework in developing a Data and Analytics Strategy and Roadmap, contact us to receive an overview.